Sat727/Barony-Checkpoint-System/README.md

+# Does not work in multiplayer.
+Only singleplayer

 This is a Barony checkpoint script coded in python.
 This does not require any modded version of the game, and can be used across all versions unless they change savefile contents.

 # How it works